A letter or email sent to a student explaining his/her financial

 a student is eligible to receive.
 The EFC is reported on the Student Aid Report

 Federal Work Study (FWS)

-A campus-based, federally funded employment program for students with financial need, as determined by the FAFSA.
-Students earn a paycheck every two weeks by working on
+(FAFSA).
+Students earn a paycheck every two weeks by working on or off campus

-or off campus in FWS positions.
-The money does not have to be used to pay
+in FWS positions.
+The money earned does not have to be used to pay university

 Students who receive aid and earn all F’s in a term must go through a Return of Title IV calculation to determine if they owe any federal or state aid back.
 See Return of Title IV Funds.